Choosing (or Creating) the Best BPM Methodology

 Which processes are addressed first?
 How do you determine where the greatest impact might be?

-How often are processes analyzed?
+How often are business processes analyzed?
 Are they on a regular rotation, or only when certain metrics dip below acceptable levels?

 The answers to many of these decisions may never be written down in a formal BPM methodology guidebook, but they have a great impact on the success of any BPM initiative.